natashk/Starbucks-Capstone/README.md

 In this project I modified the transactions data set the way that each record would represent all the data about specific offer for specific customer.
 So I had to combine a few records in one for each customer/offer combination.
 Then I combined data from all 3 data sets.
 After cleaning the data I created a machine learning model for predicting customer transaction based on demographics and offer.
 As a result of the project I created a web app, which uses machine learning model to predict customer response to different offers depending on customer demographics.
-I deployed the app on Heroku: https://nat-sb-offers.herokuapp.com/
+Link to deployed app: https://nat13.pythonanywhere.com/sb

 #### Project Steps